 If the organisation fails to specify its goals, it is likely that your employees, partners, and customers will be confused and unreceptive.

 2. Invest in creativity factors

-Establish a workforce with an equal number of doers and thinkers is a must for every organisation.
-A manufacturing operation will surely have many engineers, technologists or mathematicians, but it also needs critical thinkers like designers, storytellers or artists so that they can add creativity values to the operation.
+Establishing a workforce with an equal number of doers and thinkers is a must for every organisation.
+A manufacturing operation will surely have many engineers, technologists or mathematicians, but it also needs critical thinkers like designers, storytellers or artists so that they can add creative values to the operation.

 3. Prioritise your business models